chknight/task-todo/README.md

 Todo use the spring-data-jpa to handle CRUD operations.
 The data is stored in memory db h2

 To test the endpoint, please fidn to 188.166.209.200:8080

+Also, security is not enable in this project to make it quicker to be out of box